alexanderjschmidt/HeroesJourney/planning/modlib_migration.md

 - Mods now use only the modlib DSL and interfaces for TileLayout, but always get the real core implementation at runtime.
 - The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
 - **TileLayout has been fully migrated and tested.**

+---

+## 📝 Reference: TileBatch Migration Example

+This section documents the concrete steps taken to migrate the TileBatch Registrable to the new modlib/core separation.
+Use this as a template for future Registrable migrations.

+### 1. Define Interfaces and DSL in modlib (Kotlin)
+- Created a single `TileBatch.kt` file in `modlib` (Kotlin) containing:
+    - `ITileBatch` interface (exposes all properties needed for mod DSL and `fun register(): ITileBatch`)
+    - `TileBatchDSL` interface (exposes `fun tileBatch(...)` with all required parameters)
+    - `TileBatchDSLProvider` singleton
+    - Top-level `fun tileBatch(...)` DSL entrypoint
+- This keeps the modlib lightweight and idiomatic.

+### 2. Implement the DSL in core
+- Implemented `TileBatchDSLImpl` in `core/mods` package, returning a real `TileBatch` (which implements `ITileBatch`).

+### 3. Wire up the provider before mod loading
+- In `setupModlibDSLs()` (in `core/mods/ModlibDSLSetup.kt`), registered the `TileBatchDSLProvider` with the core implementation, before any mod loading.

+### 4. Update mod scripts to use the modlib DSL
+- Updated all mod scripts to import and use `tileBatch` from `modlib` (e.g., `import heroes.journey.modlib.tileBatch`).
+- All usages now pass IDs, layout, textureMap, and terrains explicitly, not via builder blocks.

+### 5. Result
+- Mods now use only the modlib DSL and interfaces for TileBatch, but always get the real core implementation at runtime.
+- The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
+- **TileBatch has been fully migrated and tested.**